-When Catherine Deneuve and 99 other women criticized the #MeToo movement, I was perplexed.
-Does feminism mean different things on different sides of the Atlantic?
+When Catherine Deneuve criticized the #MeToo movement, I was perplexed.
+Does feminism mean different things in different places?

 I quickly learned, as I stepped off of the bus every morning on my way to school, that the French do not smile at one another in the typical American fashion.